 To examine the impacts of the enhanced cloud analysis system on the analyses and subsequent forecasts, four experiments using different reflectivity equations, including the one based on the diagnostic intercept parameters, were carried out.
-Those experiments assimilated radar data over a 2-hour period at 30 minute intervals
+Those experiments assimilated radar data over a 2-h period at 30-min intervals.

-The new reflectivity equation set based on diagnosed intercept parameters improve the stratiform reflectivity compared to radar observations than the original reflectivity equations using the fix intercept parameters.
+The new reflectivity equation set based on diagnosed intercept parameters improves the stratiform reflectivity compared to radar observations than the original reflectivity equations using the fix intercept parameters.
 For initializing the MY DM PM scheme, the new reflectivity equation set provides the DSDs expected from the DM MP scheme used by prediction model, which could produce the reflectivity close to observation.
 The forecasts using the enhanced cloud analysis capture wider stratiform regions and a more distinct transition zone from the leading convective line.
 The short-term precipitation forecasting skill is also improved.
-Additional experiments without including the graupel category in the analysis are conducted to show the effects of adding graupel; the hourly precipitation skill scores were improved for a higher precipitation threshold (>10 mm $h^{-1}$ ) when the graupel category is included.
+Additional experiments without including the graupel category in the analysis are conducted to show the effects of adding graupel; the hourly precipitation skill scores were improved for a higher precipitation threshold ($>10 \,\mathrm{mm}\,\mathrm{h}^{-1}$) when the graupel category is included.

 In this study, we derived the diagnostic intercept parameter relations based on a base-line simulation of the same case with the same DM microphysics scheme used for the data assimilation and prediction experiments.
 The rationale for doing this is that to obtain reflectivity equations and a cloud analysis scheme that are as consistent with the DM scheme to be used as possible, given the limited observational information (from radar the radial velocity and reflectivity only).
 In a sense, this is similar to the ensemble Kalman filter (e.g., Tong and Xue 2005; Xue et al. 2010) where correlation relations among different model state variables, including those among total number concentrations and mixing ratios, are derived from an ensemble of predictions using the same model.
-When the number of observed parameters is much smaller than the number of state variables to be initialized, additional assumptions, physical constraints, and/or information from a prediction model, have to be utilized to overcome the under-determinedness problem.
-For this study, we solve this problem by utilizing diagnostic intercept parameter relations and hydrometeor identification algorithms within a semi-empirical cloud analysis system.
-This paper serves as a proof of concept for this approach while the generality of the results and conclusions would require further testing with more cases (e.g., severe convective storms, winter storms and stratiform precipitation) and over different regions.
-The variability of the derived relations across different cases and how much the relationships depend on the specific microphysics schemes used also require further investigation.
+When the number of observed parameters is much smaller than the number of state variables to be initialized, additional assumptions, physical constraints, and/or information from a prediction model, have to be utilized to overcome the underdeterminedness problem.
+For this study, we solve this problem by utilizing diagnostic intercept parameter relations and hydrometeor identification algorithms within a semiempirical cloud analysis system.
+This paper serves as a proof of concept for this approach while the generality of the results and conclusions require further testing with more cases (e.g., severe convective storms, winter storms, and stratiform precipitation) and over different regions.
+The variability of the derived relations across different cases and how much the relationships depend on the specific microphysics schemes used, also requires further investigation.

-Acknowledgement: This work was primarily supported by the Natural Science Foundation of China (Grant 41205029), and by the National 973 Fundamental Research Program of China (2013CB430103 and 2013CB430102).
-Dr. Daniel Dawson is thanked for his help with diagnostic $N{0x}$ method and Dr. Xunlai Chen is thanked for helping collect observational data.
-Partial support was also provided by 14KJB170015, KDQC1302, NSF grants AGS-0802888, AGS-0941491, AGS-1046171, and AGS-1046081.
+Acknowledgments.
+This work was primarily supported by the Natural Science Foundation of China (Grant 41205029), and by the National 973 Fundamental Research Program of China (2013CB430103 and 2013CB430102).
+We thank Dr. Daniel Dawson for his help with the diagnostic $N{\rm 0x}$ method and Dr. Xunlai Chen for helping collect observational data.
+Partial support was also provided by 14KJB170015, KDQC1302, and NSF Grants AGS-0802888, AGS-0941491, AGS-1046171, and AGS-1046081 and the Priority Academic Program Development of Jiangsu Higher Education Institutions (PAPD).